jkooy/image-caption/README.md

 in this folder, there's a notebook for plot the validation and training loss
 ### folders for trained models and results
 - Some models may not include the trained model files because the storage limit of GitHub
-- But all models has the result and the eval_score
+- But all models has the result and the eval_score, and we have DropBox link for the model files that exceed limit

 - resnet152+gru+hidden_size512+lr_1e-3
 - resnet152+gru+hidden_size1024+lr_1e-3